triton-inference-server/server/docs/protocol/extension_model_repository.md

 The unload API requests that a model be unloaded from Triton.
 An unload request is made with an HTTP POST to an unload endpoint.
 The HTTP body must be empty.
+If cascading unload is specified and the model to be unloaded is an ensemble model, the server will also unload the models within the ensemble if they are only used by the ensemble.
 A successful unload request is indicated by a 200 HTTP status.

 A failed unload request must be indicated by an HTTP error status (typically 400).
 The HTTP body must contain the